Recovery During the Holidays

 Sometimes, no matter how much you prepare for maintaining your recovery during the holidays, a relapse might happen.
 If it does, we are here for you.

-If you find that you need treatment during the holiday season, we are here for you.
-Treatment at Seasons in Malibu is systemic, integrative, and client-centered.
+If you find that you need treatment from alcohol abuse treatment centers during the holiday season, we are here for you.
+Treatment at Seasons in Malibu rehab center is systemic, integrative, and client-centered.
 Our philosophy is grounded in the understanding that in order for the client to heal, the entire system needs the opportunity to heal along with them.
 The pressure to “fix” the client can become overwhelming and unrealistic if we do not examine the underlying issues, dynamics, and environmental influences that might be contributing to substance abuse or ongoing mental health issues.
 Whenever practical, we try to include close loved ones in sessions and in the entire process of recovering from addiction and/or addressing mental health issues.

 With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus which will give the client the most advanced opportunity for success.
 Our approach towards healing is collaborative, comprehensive and committed.
 This is what makes Seasons in Malibu one of the nations best drug rehab centers.